dvalenciar/ReinforceUI-Studio/README.md

 ## License
 ReinforceUI Studio is licensed under the MIT License.
 You are free to use, modify, and distribute this software, provided that the original copyright notice and license are included in any copies or substantial portions of the software.

-### Acknowledgements
-This project was inspired by the CARES Reinforcement Learning Package from the University of Auckland